snsanich/symfony-skeleton/README.md

 To run Docker images you should have linux kernel.
 This could be a tiny problem for Mac OSX users.
 We recommend to use [docker-machine](https://docs.docker.com/v1.8/installation/mac/) or [dinghy](https://github.com/codekitchen/dinghy).

-## Development

-To start dev environment, first you need to install project dependencies via composer.
-You could use your local composer or by running `make install` command.

-After this, just run `docker-compose up` and you are ready to go.

 ### Aliases

 To simplify your life, you can use aliases available in `devops/aliases` shell script.
 I recommend you to add alias on your `.bashrc` or `.bash_profile`: